julian-ao/dumbass/README.md

 ### Dataset

-Our dataset consists of artists and songs, both of which were sourced from Genius using two dedicated scripts.
-These scripts are located in the `/backend/server/scripts` directory.
+Our dataset consists of artists and songs, both of which were sourced from the Genius API using two dedicated scripts.
+These scripts are located in the `/backend/scripts` directory.

 ### Pages